 The children's song "The Old Woman Who Swallowed a Fly", wherein the woman in question keeps swallowing bigger and bigger animals to catch the one she swallowed before.
 Ultimately, she swallows a horse.
 She dies, of course.

 The song "Better Metal Snake" by the fictitious band Dethklok tells the story of a fantasy themed kingdom attacked by a Metal Snake.
 The countermeasure is to build a Better Metal Snake to defeat the first one.

-In Assyrian and Babylonian mythology Pazuzu was a Chaotic Evil wind demon who brought drought and storms.
+In Assyrian and Babylonian mythology Pazuzu was an evil wind demon who brought drought and storms.
 However, pregnant mothers often invoked him with amulets to ward off his enemy and, in some versions, wife, Lamashtu, who killed children in childbirth and kidnapped newborns.

 One Indian folktale was about a king whose palace was constantly infested by mice.
 The king then orders his servants to send in cats to get rid of the mice, but then the king gets fed up with the cats, and first tries to get rid of the cats with dogs, then tigers, and finally an elephant.
 When the king becomes annoyed with the elephant, the servants get rid of it with yes, a mouse.
 Made into a Looney Tunesshort